FRC1257/robotics-training/docs/frc/1-Basics/3-Pneumatics.md

 > [!NOTE]
 > If we were using three-way solenoids, `Value.kOff` would freeze the cylinder in position at the time.
 We actually used these in 2019 for our climb!

----

-Just like before with motors, all of this can be organized and expanded upon into a subsystem class.
-More on that to follow!